 A rule of thumb in code obfuscation is that more the number of techniques applied to the original code, more time will be consumed in deobfuscation.
 Depending on the techniques and contextualization, the impact on code performance usually varies from 10 percent to 80 percent.
 Hence, potency and resilience, the factors discussed above, should become the guiding principles in code obfuscation, as any kind of obfuscation (except rename obfuscation) has an opportunity cost.

 Most of the obfuscation techniques discussed above do place a premium on the code performance, and it is up to the development and security professionals to pick and choose techniques best suited for their applications.
 Techniques like binary linking combine multiple input libraries into fewer output libraries.
 Though this may result in lighter applications and allow a lesser interface for the hackers to play with your app code, decompilation at runtime for code execution becomes a hassle and often increases code execution time.
-These trade-offs need to be decided upfront, so that a security roadmap takes them into consideration and adds an appropriate layer of protection while running code into the live environment.
+These trade-offs need to be decided upfront, so that a mobile application security roadmap takes them into consideration and adds an appropriate layer of protection while running code into the live environment.
 In short, the more potent and complex the obfuscation, the greater the performance overhead.

 Benefits of Code Obfuscation